ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 ## Contribution

-I made the entire program myself, my Trigonometry and Coding teacher also gave me a lot of advice as I was working on the program
+I made the entire program myself, my Trigonometry and Coding teacher also gave me a lot of advice as I was working on the program.

 What I learned